spapadopoulos/spapadopoulos.github.io/_posts/2018-10-24-grading-buildings.md

 As the discussion on the effects of anthropogenic climate change builds up, local and federal governments worldwide are designing policies to "green" existing building stocks.
 Recently, New York City enacted a [law](https://www.ny-engineers.com/blog/new-york-city-building-energy-grades) mandating large building owners to publicly display their energy performance grades, as a means to increase the appreciation of sustainability in the real estate market and promote energy efficiency investments.

 These grades will be calculated based on Energy Star, the predominant energy benchmarking methodology in the US.
-My [latest paper](https://www.sciencedirect.com/science/article/pii/S030626191831612X), that was recently published in _Applied Energy_, shows that grading buildings on energy performance is a complex problem and Energy Star method's simplicity is not sufficient to address it.
+[My latest paper](https://www.sciencedirect.com/science/article/pii/S030626191831612X) shows that grading buildings on energy performance is a complex problem and how Energy Star method's simplicity is not sufficient to address it.
 Having identified the limitations of Energy Star, we go one step further and propose a new grading methodology leveraging machine learning and city-benchmarking energy data to reduce uncertainty.

 ## The limitations of Energy Star